 All males in Israel were to attend three feasts every year (Exodus 23:14-17; 34:22-24; Deuteronomy 16:1-16).
 Details in 1 Samuel 1:21-24, Nehemiah 8:1-2 and Luke 2:41 show that women and children also attended unless there were specific reasons not to.
 Nowadays many families have holidays, but in Israel God’s intention seems to have been that families would have “holy days” instead.

-For many living further away from Jerusalem, each of these week-long feasts meant a two-week absence from home, and it is easy to imagine the concerns farmers and others would have about this.
-God made his demands very clear, they had no choice about these feasts, but he also reassured them that they need not worry about enemies attacking them while they were away.
+For many living further away from Jerusalem, each of these week-long feasts meant a two-week absence from home.
+It is easy to imagine the concerns farmers and others would have about this.
+God made his demands very clear, they had no choice about these feasts.
+He also reassured them, though, that they need not worry about enemies attacking them while they were away.
 Enemies would not be interested in their land if they kept these feasts as God commanded.
 God promised he would do whatever was needed to keep the enemies away (Exodus 23; 34; Deuteronomy 16), but they would have to trust him and go to the feasts.

 Let’s look at the three feasts they were all to attend.